alhashimilab/Hoog-Finder/README.md

 To run this Python program, you need to install x3dna-dssr. x3dna-dssr is developed and maintained by Dr. X.J.Lu at Columbia Univ.
 Use x3dna-dssr to parse the structure parameters from a nucleic acids containing PDB.
-The working version of x3dna-dssr is v1.9.4-2019jul08.
+Under their policies, the software program and all files in the program may only be licensed and distributed through Columbia Technology Ventures of Columbia University.
-Please go to http://forum.x3dna.org/site-announcements/download-instructions for download instruction For the convenience, we also provided a binary file in the bin folder.
+Please go to http://forum.x3dna.org/site-announcements/download-instructions for the download instruction.
-Please also make sure to cite:
+Please also make sure to cite: Lu, X. J., et al. (2015).
-Lu, X. J., et al. (2015).
-"DSSR: an integrated software tool for dissecting the spatial structure of RNA."
+“DSSR: an integrated software tool for dissecting the spatial structure of RNA.”
 Nucleic Acids Res 43(21).
+For the demo, we provided some output JSON files as examples in the “example” folder.

 #### Manual ####
 ### Step 1: Use DSSR to parse structure and generate JSON file ###